tr3ck3r/linklight/exercises/networking_selfpaced/exercises/5-1-update-ntp.md.md

 #### Step 3
 > NTP is a slow protocol, and the formation of NTP associations can take a long time.
 So, don't expect anything to happen fast.
-You can keep an eye on it using the  _debug ntp <option>_ set of commands.
-Syncronization may take many mini
+Synchronization may take many minutes to complete.

 Create a new file called `ntp-check.yml` (use either `vim` or `nano` on the jumphost to do this or use a local editor on your laptop and copy the contents to the jumphost later).
 Add the following play definition to it: